Teaching

 Teaching history

 I have taught philosophy since 1996, when I was studying logic as an undergraduate at the University of Bergen.
 After this I taught philosophy of logic and language at the University of Tromsø for a few years, during my Masters and PhD.
-In recent years I have mainly taught philosophy to non-philosophers, either on the introductory level or more advanced philosophy of science.
+In recent years I have mainly taught philosophy to non-philosophers at bachelor, master and PhD-level.

 Causation in Science, NMBU 2013-2019